lion-agi/lionagi/README.md

 #### Currently, it can

-- generate inferences from almost all models including local
+- interact with from almost all models including local
-- run most model inferencing in parallel
+- run interactions in parallel for most models
 - produce structured pydantic outputs with flexible usage
 - automate workflow via graph based agents
 - use advanced prompting techniques, i.e. ReAct (reason-action)